- When can I go on exchange?

-If needed, the Exchange Team can issue a Nomination Letter, which confirms that details of your exchange.
-Please email your request for a Nomination letter to email@example.com
+If needed, the Exchange Team can issue a Nomination Letter, which confirms the details of your exchange.
+Please email your request for a Nomination Letter to firstname.lastname@example.org

 - Are there any ISSO or departmental forms I must submit before and after my exchange?

 - Travel Risk Management Outline – All outgoing exchange students must complete this document outlining their travel plans, knowledge of host country, and health and safety information.
 This form will be available in the Outgoing Exchange Pre-Departure Orientation course in Brightspace.